 Miscellaneous is a category that includes any costs not captured in other categories.
-It includes, but is not limited to nor reconciles to the following: depletion on timber, road amortization, silviculture liability change, inventory change/allocations, depreciation and machine cost allocations.
+It includes but is not limited to nor reconciles to the following: depletion on timber, road amortization, silviculture liability change, inventory change/allocations, depreciation and machine cost allocations.

-WFP will continue to report out on spending.
+LKSM will continue to report out on spending.

 Spending is reported in Mid Island's financial statement and during each financial month end.
-The Silviculture Planner coordinates reporting (with assistance from Accounting).
+The Silviculture Planner coordinates reporting with our Operations Administrator & Division Controller.